theobald-software/helpcenter.theobald-software.github.io/docs/roadmap/gantt-diagram.md

 ## Designs

-The Gantt plugin offers multiple options to control the design of the diagramm.
+The Gantt plugin offers multiple options to control the design of the diagramm (including colors).

 === "Default"